vegapit/bouncingballs/README.md

 The whole training process can be reconstructed on your machine:

-1. Run `bc_training.py` to record the sumulations of the expert agent actions on 128 game simulations and, run the **Behavioural Cloning** algorithm in 2 stages: first minority actions only and then all actions together.
+1. Run `bc_training.py` to record the simulations of the expert agent actions on 128 game simulations and, run the **Behavioural Cloning** algorithm using a balanced loss function.
 2. Run `train.py` to finalise the training of the PPO model on multiple online simulations and save versions of the trained model.
+3. Run `compare_performance.py` to compare your RL model and the expert agent.
+If the RL model does not outperform the agent, go back to step 2.
 3. Run `simulate.py` to see your trained agent in action.